krisrang/cookbook-le-certbot/README.md

 ### default

-Sets up certbot on the system with weekly certificate renewal check via cron.
+Sets up certbot on the node.

 ## Usage